BurntSushi/blog/content/post/unwrap.md

 existed in the first place][never-unwrap].
-This is triply confused by yet another set of people that say "don't use `unwrap()`," but actually mean, "don't use `unwrap()`, `expect()`, slice indexing or any other panicking routine even if you prove that panicking is impossible."
+This is triply confused by yet another set of people that say "don't use `unwrap()`," but actually mean, "don't use `unwrap()`, `expect()`, slice indexing or any other panicking routine even if one proves that panicking is impossible."

 In other words, there are really two problems I'm trying to address in this post.
 One is the problem of determining when one should use `unwrap()`.
 The other is the problem of communication.
-This just happens to be an area where imprecision leads to what *appears* to be strangely inconsistent advice.
+This happens to be an area where imprecision leads to what *appears* to be strangely inconsistent advice.

 ## What is a runtime invariant?